TommyStarK/obskit/README.md

 Update the [agent remotes URLs](https://github.com/TommyStarK/obskit/blob/main/config/agent.yaml#L12-L19) with the according values.
 > If HTTPS is not enabled, port is 80

-Next, deploy the telemetry agent to `minikube`
+Next, deploy the telemetry agent to `minikube`:

 ```bash
 ❯ ./obskit --deploy-agent --cluster=minikube
 ```

-Finally, for demo purposes you can deploy a log generator and [xk6-tracing](https://github.com/grafana/xk6-distributed-tracing) to minikube
+Finally, for demo purposes you can deploy a log generator and [xk6-tracing](https://github.com/grafana/xk6-distributed-tracing) to minikube:

 ```bash
 ❯ kubectl apply -f demo/log-gen.yaml